LukeGrahamLandry/progressive-technicalities-mod/Documentation/dimensions/feywild.md

 with a feywild portal key and jump on the center block.

 ### What Will I Find Here
-Quite flat grassy landscape.
-Lakes of liquid nympharium (causes damage if you don’t have fire resistance).
-Lot’s of vegitaion: giant mushrooms, flowers, melons.
 Eternal day.
 Underground is made of solid fairy dust which is slow to break but vulnerable to explosions.
+** Fey Plains **
+Lot’s of vegitaion: grass, flowers, melons, pumpkins.
+Fey Foxes.
+Lakes of liquid nympharium (causes damage if not wearing nympharium armor).
+** Mushroom Forest **
+Mycilium, mushrooms, giant mushrooms
+** Fruit Forest **
+Cherry Trees

 #### Mobs
-- Faries
+- Faries (passive until hit)
-- Dolphins
+- Fey Foxes

 #### Ores
 - Feysteel
+- Diamond

 #### Structures
 **Stone Henge**